 In your final year, you will take this further, delving into Deep Learning, which is driving innovation in a huge range of fields involving image, video, speech and text analysis for applications like self-driving cars, detecting fake news, and medical diagnosis.

 This is one of eight undergraduate computing courses we offer at BU.
 As we understand that it can be difficult to know what area you’d like to specialise in, all of these courses share a common first year, giving you the time to really explore the subject before deciding on a specialism.
 You only need to apply for one of the courses in the framework and you will have the opportunity to change your final degree title during your study with us.
 Take a look at all the courses here.

 87% of our final year students who study computing courses agree our staff are good at explaining things.
 There was insufficient data to publish information specifically for this course.
 This is either because the course size is small or respondent numbers were low.
 Therefore, the data displayed is for all students in computing.
 Join us on live chat now to find out more, or register to meet us at an Open Day.

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated

 4 years full-time with a minimum 30-week placement or 3 years full-time.
 You will be enrolled onto the 4-year degree, but can opt out of the placement year

 For September 2020 entry: 104-120 UCAS tariff points including a minimum of 2 A-levels or equivalent qualifications.
 BTEC Extended Diploma: DMM.
 For more information check out our full entry requirements.

 International entry requirements:

-For September 2019 and September 2020 entry: If English is not your first language you'll need IELTS (Academic) 6.0 with minimum 5.5 in each component, or equivalent.
+For September 2020 entry: If English is not your first language you'll need IELTS (Academic) 6.0 with minimum 5.5 in each component, or equivalent.
 For more information check out our international entry requirements.